chrisguest75/docker_examples/34_volume_images/README.md

 # creates a container that can be used as a volume
 docker create -v /usr/share/nginx/html -v /code --name content alpine:3.4 /bin/true

-# not possible to exec into the container as it is not running
+# ERROR: not possible to exec into the container as it is not running
 docker exec -it content /bin/sh

 # inspect the container
 docker inspect content

 # copy a single file and directory into the volume
 docker cp index.html content:/usr/share/nginx/html
 docker cp ../ content:/code

-# run the container
+# run the container using volume
 docker run -d --rm --volumes-from content -p 8080:80 -it --name nginxvolumetest nginx:1.21.1

 # show logs